Legend (2014 film)

-Legend was released on 28 March 2014 worldwide to positive reviews from critics and became the fourth-highest-grossing film of 2014, grossing over ₹70 crore worldwide.
-The film achieved an all-time record in the Telugu film industry by running for 400 days and became the first film to run for over 1000 days in South India.
+Legend was released on 28 March 2014 worldwide to positive reviews from critics and became the fourth-highest-grossing Telugu film of 2014, grossing over ₹70 crore worldwide.
+It became the second film to run for over 1000 days in South India.

 Plot

 1987: Jeetendra, a cruel faction leader from Kurnool, visits to fix up his alliance with local MLA’s daughter.
 During their return, he causes an accident and fires his gun when the villagers question him.
 In that region, a family shares the hardships of the public despite the arbitrator's mother's disapproval for violence.
 The arbitrator deserts Jeetendra to apologize when he talks smack.
 Therein, he affronts, slaps Jeetendra, and apprehends him when the antagonism undertakes.
 So, to acquit Jeetendra, his father abducts the arbitrator's wife & son.
 Soon after release, shockingly, Jeetendra sees his father dead.
 He finds out the boy killed his father as the father had murdered his mother.
 The incident severely impacts the arbitrator's mother, who asks him to stop the violence.
 But he replies that it commenced, and the answer is his son, the Legend.
 Parallelly, Jeetendra's enmity becomes permanent, and he settles in Vizag to clutch the authority.
 He secretly kills the arbitrator, and his mother sends his son far away to another country for safety.

 2014: The tale shifts to Dubai where Krishna is a valor who cannot tolerate injustice and fights for justice.
 He proceeds to India with his fiancée Sneha for his wedding.
 On the way, he witnessess Jeetendra's elder son, Chotu, assassinating a former MLA, Simhachalam, to wind up a pending case and mold his father as Chief Minister.
 Krishna thrashes him.
 Sneha's father, a DC, witnesses it.
 Later, while he is meeting Krishna, DC alerts him, revealing Jeetendra's brutality.
 A day after, Chotu mysteriously dies in the hospital, which infuriates Jeetendra to seek revenge and a severe hunt for homicide.
 Since the CCTV footage is missing at two sites, Jeetendra declares the person is analogous.
 Overhearing it, DC decides to cancel the wedding and bars Sneha thinking Krishna is responsible for Chotu's death.
 However Sneha doesn't believe it and refuses to cancel the wedding.
 She later gets caught by Jeetendra, via whom he finds the whereabouts of Krishna.
 Simultaneously, Krishna is advancing to the wedding venue with his family, and barbarians assault them.
 Krishna collapses by becoming a victim of Jeetendra's bullets when the miscreant orders to slaughter the whole family and quits.
 As a flabbergast lands, Jaidev the Legend, the elder brother of Krishna, who onslaughts on blackguards and shields his people.
 Following this, Jaidev uproars against Jeetendra, revealing himself as the one who butchered Chotu and warning him never to try to look back.
 Next, a sidekick MP divulges Jaidev's past to Jeetendra's youngest son and the story spins rearward.